Oriental Small Clawed Otter Fact File

 The Oriental small clawed otter is the smallest of the 13 otter species.
 Their body measures 45-61cm (18-24in) with the tail adding a further 25-35cm (10-14in).
 They weigh just 1-1.5kg (2.25-11lb)

-The back feet of this species is fully webbed and the front feet are partially webbed.
-Their claws do not go past their feet pads.
+The back feet of this species are fully webbed and the front feet are partially webbed.
+Their claws do not go past their feet pads and in some individuals they are not present at all.

 Diet

 The Oriental Small Clawed Otter is a carnivore.
 In the wild the main food which they eat is crabs.
-They will also eat fish and snails while in the water.
-On land they eat lizards, frogs, mice and eggs.
+They will also eat fish, octopus and snails while in the water.
+On land they eat lizards, snakes, frogs, small rodents and eggs.

 Range

-Oriental small clawed otters are found in India, Southern China, Sumatra, Taiwan, Vietnam, Malaysia, Cambodia, Philippines, Nepal, Java and Indonesia.
+Asian short-clawed otters are found in India, Southern China, Singapore, Taiwan, Vietnam, Malaysia, Cambodia, Philippines, Nepal and Indonesia.

 Habitat